 Looking for a health provider who is practicing integrative medicine in India?
 Contact Dr. A. Sreekumar who is a Senior Consultant in ENT & Head and Neck Surgeon with more than 34 years of clinical practice and has been actively practicing Nutritional, Environmental & Cellular Medicine since 2001.

 Dr. Sreekumar is a Fellow of Australasian College of Nutritional & Environmental Medicine (FACNEM).
-He has been honored as Fellow SAAARMM and was awarded the title by Honorable His Highness Sultan of Kelantan, King e is the Founder & Managing Director of Wellness Solutions India that was launched in 2002.
-This has now more than 5 branches in India and has crossed 3, 50,000 in client strength.
+He has been honored as Fellow SAAARM Malaysia and was awarded the title by Honorable His Highness Sultan of Kelantan, He is the Founder & Managing Director of Wellness Solutions India an integrative health care center that was launched in 2002.
 Read more…

 Professor Dr. Ian Brighthope

 Prof., M.D., M.B.B.S., D.Ag.Sci.
 Melbourne, Australia